go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/aur.md

 # Arch User Repositories

+Since: v1.4.

-After releasing to GitHub or GitLab, GoReleaser can generate and publish a `PKGBUILD` to an _Arch User Repository_.
+After releasing to GitHub, GitLab, or Gitea, GoReleaser can generate and publish a `PKGBUILD` to an _Arch User Repository_.

 !!! warning